Never Do It With A Singer

 I can’t, in a million years, believe that girl ever knew this song was about her.
 As I always did, my songs of that era constantly attempted to take that thirty-thousand-foot view.
 I believed that was because I was imparting lessons through what I thought were deep life observations, but it turns out that, even from the beginning, I was burdening my art with my obsession with distance.

-As Oedipus ran from the game, to bring what he thought was change
+As Oedipus ran from the game, to bring what he thought was change Darling, let us watch, while the others do the same.

 A call to watch, not to engage.
 To remain safe at a distance.
 To watch as the others crumble, and we, by implication, survive.
 But of course, we didn’t survive.
 The battle found us just like it does everyone.
 And when it does, all that’s left is to tell the story of it.
-I guess Jack White was right after all: A singer will tell everyone in the world.
+I guess Jack White was right: A singer will tell everyone in the world.
 But if that singer is anything like me, no one will ever know.